pja6/Smart_Mirror/README.md

 This is my submission for the Smart Mirror project.

-I've used the Astro/Tailwind/DaisyUI template and migrated the basic content from my initial NFC Dashboard attempt.
+I've used the [Astro/Tailwind/DaisyUI Smart Mirror template](https://github.com/ewuweblab/astro-tailwind-daisyui-clock-date-weather-webcam) and migrated the basic content from my initial NFC Dashboard attempt.

+I also used the [Corporate Buzz Words API](https://github.com/sameerkumar18/corporate-bs-generator-api?ref=public_apis&utm_medium=website)

 I modified the styling and envisioned this as more of a compact/handheld mirror rather than a wall mounted mirror - so the background reflects the city used for the weather card.